OmegaIntel/Alphaprobe/README.md

 ### `api/llm_models/llm.py`

-- **Purpose**: Provides a wrapper for summarization using the Ollama model with LangChain.
+- **Purpose**: Provides a wrapper for summarization using LLM with LangChain.
 - **Key Methods**:
-  - `summarize_content(content)`: Summarizes the given content using the specified Ollama model.
+  - `summarize_content(content)`: Summarizes the given content using the specified LLM.

 ### `api/models/chat/chat_request.py`